SafaAL1/Full-Stack-Application/README.md

 # Full-Stack-Application
-Using React Native and Expo I was able to create a Weather applicatioin!
+Using React Native and Expo I was able to create a Weather application!